ems-project/maintainers/doc/pull_requests.md

 ### Branch types <a name="branch-types"/>

 #### Feature Branch
 A `feat/new-feature-description` branch is used to add new functionality to the project.
+And MUST be approved by AT LEAST 2 reviewers.

 #### Bugfix Branch
 A `bug/description-of-the-fix` branch is used to patch existing features that are broken.